PoDiax/SCSV/README.md

 ## Features

 * **Instant Collection Size**: Quickly check the total size of any Steam Workshop collection.
+* **Like All**: Quickly like all items in the collection with the click of a button.
 * **User-Friendly Interface**: Streamlined design for a seamless user experience.
 * **Cross-Browser Support**: Now works on both Chrome and Firefox browsers.
 ## Manual Installation

 ### Chrome: